 Major branch activities include:

 Our monthly events are held from March to November each year, usually on the last Tuesday of the month.
-Typically we would invite a local, interstate or international speaker to give a talk on a topic of general interest to statisticians.
+Typically we would invite a speaker to give a talk on a topic of general interest to statisticians.

 Our Annual General Meeting is held in March.